ericbulloch/kwmd/concepts/networking.md

 | 8000 | Alternative port for HTTP, often used for web servers. |
 | 8000 | Django default port. |
 | 8080 | Alternative port for HTTP, often used for web servers. |

+## DNS

+DNS (Domain Name System) is way for a computer to know where to communicate with another computer.
+It informs a computer of the ip address of that computer.

+### Phonebook example
+DNS acts the same way that phonebooks used to act in the real world.

+A person could find a phone number by looking up a person (or their parent's name) in the phonebook.
+Once they found it, they would see their phone number.
+If this was a person that was important or you thought you would call often, you would write down their name and number on a sheet of paper and place it by the phone.
+Thus, caching it so that you could quickly look them up again without opening the phonebook.
+Each year, a new phone book would arrive and it became the new authority for phone numbers and the old phonebook was discarded.

 ## OSI Model